Javaria-Ahmad/TableauCustomerSegmentationDashboard/README.md

 - Most of the customers have low account balances with only around 5% having 80K.
 - 49% of the customers hold white collar jobs while 26% have blue collar jobs.

-Similarly, insights can be drawn for the indiviual regions within UK.
+Similarly, insights can be drawn for the individual regions within UK.

 ---